KH Neochem Co., Ltd.

 Initiatives:

-• Actively hire women for management positions and management candidate positions
+- Actively recruit women for management and management-track positions

 Goal 2

-Raise the proportion of women in career-track positions to 15% or more
+Increase the proportion of female employees in general positions to 17% or higher.

 Initiatives: